xetiro/AndroidCamStream-Server/README.md

-# AndroidTVCameraStreaming-Server
+# AndroidCamStream-Server
-The server application from the AndroidTVCameraStreaming app.
+The server application for the AndroidCamStream app.